danphillips-ca/danphillips-ca.github.io/all_collections/_journal/time-capsule.md

 date:   2022-03-06 00:00:00 -0300
 categories: journal
 author: Dan Phillips
-excerpt: "We can save more than daylight when we **Spring Ahead**."
+excerpt: "We can save more than daylight when we Spring Ahead."
 ---